toluwajosh/panoptic-deeplab-pytorch/README.md

 # Pytorch Panoptic DeepLab

 The objective of this repository is to create the panoptic deeplab model and training pipeline as presented in the [paper](https://arxiv.org/pdf/1911.10194.pdf).
 The code base is adopted from the [pytorch-deeplab-xception](https://github.com/jfzhang95/pytorch-deeplab-xception) repository.
-Much will be changed as time goes on, and when all objectives have been achieved, the name of the repo will be changed to reflect the updated content.
+Much of the original code has been changed so the name of the repo has has changed to reflect the updated content.
+However, the original codes has been kept to work together with the new addition.
+The base code implemented the semantic segmentation task using the [DeepLabV3 model](https://arxiv.org/pdf/1706.05587.pdf).
+Panoptic segmentation is a unification of sementatic segmentation and instance segmentation, so the added implementation is an extension of the semantic segmentaion task to to include instance segmentation in the same model.
+A fusion of these two tasks gives the final panoptic output.
+See the [Panoptic segmentation paper](https://arxiv.org/abs/1801.00868) paper for more details on this concept.

 ## Solution Pipeline

-We already have a semantic segmentation branch of DeepLabV3+, so the rest of the pipeline will be as follows;
+We already have a semantic segmentation branch from the DeepLabV3+, so the rest of the pipeline is as follows;

 - [X] Add an instance decoder head
-- [X] Groundtruth instance centers encoding by a 2D Gaussian with standard deviation of 8 pixels
+- [X] Groundtruth instance centers prediction encoding by a 2D Gaussian with standard deviation of 8 pixels
+- [X] Groundtruth instance centers regression
-- [X] Add compound loss(criterion) function.
+- [X] Add multitask loss(criterion) function, for center prediction and center regression.
-- [X] Panoptic Dataloader for Citiscapes
+- [X] Panoptic Dataloader for Cityscapes dataset
-- [X] Apply 5×5 depthwise-separable convolution.
-(Not as in the paper)
 - [X] Test training with slim backbone (mobileNet), and
-- [X] Training with xception backbone
+- [X] Training with Xception backbone

+The [environment.yml](environment.yml) file includes the python packages needed to run the training and other scripts in the repository.
+This can be installed using Anaconda.

+## Explanation of main scripts

+- **[train_panoptic.py](train_panoptic.py)**: The main script to train panoptic segmentation.
+Run `python train_panoptic.py --help` to see the scrip usage and all the training options.

+- **[inference_panoptic.py](inference_panoptic.py)**: The script for predicting instanceID images for the test dataset.

 ## Running on google cloud platform

-Cityscapes dataset can be downloaded to a cloud platform as explained [here](https://github.com/reger-men/keras_multi_gpus/wiki/How-to-download-cityscapes-dataset-via-terminal).
-Install Anaconda environment with the `environment.yml` file.
+The Cityscapes dataset can be downloaded to a cloud platform as explained [here](https://github.com/reger-men/keras_multi_gpus/wiki/How-to-download-cityscapes-dataset-via-terminal).

 ---